Detroit Golf Club: Club Tournaments

 On October 11, 2010, the Detroit Golf Club bid for the Rocket Mortgage Classic on the PGA Tour.
 The event has been hosted on the North course from 2019 through 2022.
 To prepare several of the holes were lengthened, and trees around the greens and tee boxes have also been removed.
 Parking is made available in the adjacent Palmer Park and the surrounding area, with the University of Detroit Mercy and the Michigan State Fairgrounds serving as other possible parking locations.
 In 2022, Detroit Golf Club announced golf architect Tyler Rae would look at drainage improvements.

 Courses

 Both courses have a snack shack next to a combined tee.
 The 13th for the South and the 14th for the North.
 Water hazards can be found on the North and South.
-Both courses are also bordered by beautiful houses that belong to many notable residents such as Jerome Bettis, Aretha Franklin, John Conyers. and many more.

 North Course

 The North Course is longer than the South by 870 yards.
 According to the original Donald Ross design, the 8th tee should be the 1st tee, and the 7th tee should be the 9th.
 Distinctive features include the bent tree between the 7th and 8th hole.
 As a sapling, Native Americans bent the tree to serve as a marker for the original Indian Trail between Detroit and Pontiac.
 The original clubhouse was situated where the 12th green is today, pipes can still be seen a distance behind the green.